appium/appium-inspector/docs/session-inspector/commands.md

 but they can also define their own commands and execute methods.
 The Inspector retrieves all of these commands/methods from the driver itself, and adjusts the list accordingly.

-Certain Appium plugins may also define their own commands and execute methods.
+Appium _plugins_ may also define their own commands and execute methods.
 If such plugins are active during an Inspector session, their commands/methods are also included in the Commands tab.

 Note that there are two important limitations to this approach: